openstack/openstack-ansible/doc/source/admin/maintenance-tasks/rabbitmq-maintain.rst

 Using a 3 node example, you would be telling nodes 2 and 3 to join the cluster of the first node.

 #.
-Login to the 2nd and 3rd node and stop the rabbitmq application.
+Login to the 2nd and 3rd node and stop the RabbitMQ application.

 #.
 Join the cluster, then restart the application: